PiotrWalczak2001/Bookshelf/README.md

 - Login/Register/Logout
 - Book/Category/Shelves CRUD
 - Adding/Removing books to/from shelves
+- Reading pdf books from database (at the beginning you have to add new book and upload file or update books in database by adding them files (look at date time!))

 ## Features to do

-- Reading books from pdf (maybe with ironpdf or something else)
 - Roles like administrator that can manage Books and Categories
 - Searching by categories/authors/title and tags (searching filters)
 - Subcriber role with confirming mailing by sendgrid